 Tessa Therapeutics is an international biotechnology company aiming at revolutionizing the treatment of cancer.
 The scientific vision of Thessa Therapeutics is to redirect the body’s anti-viral immune response to recognize and kill cancer cells.

 Website: sg.carousell.com – Industry: e-commerce – Total funding: $ 126.8 M

 Carousell is a consumer-to-consumer marketplace app for a diverse range of products in 29 categories, including cars, lifestyle gadgets, and fashion accessories.
 It operates in Singapore, Taiwan, Hong Kong, and Australia.

 Website: ninjavan.co – Industry: logistics – Total funding: $ 117.5 M

 Ninja Van is a logistics company, providing next-day deliveries for e-commerce companies in Southeast Asia.
-They rely upon a routing software to control assets while building hardware and infrastructure for last-mil delivery.
+They rely upon routing software to control assets while building hardware and infrastructure for last-mile delivery.

 Website: astroscale.com – Industry: aerospace, environment – Total funding: $ 117 M

 Astroscale is a space company aiming at solving and developing space debris removal services.
 Astroscale has opened offices in Japan and the U.K. to spread its contribution to a more sustainable space environment.

 Website: kyber.network – Industry: cryptocurrencies – Total funding: $ 106 M